dustgalactic/dustgalactic.github.io/_posts/2026-08-29-effort-dilemma.md

 Put bluntly: as technical writing experts, sometimes we _do_ know better.
 Sometimes you really need just one day of work to finish something.
 It doesn't make the work any less valuable.

-{% highlight txt %}
-👨‍💻: "Shouldn't we document every possible setup variation?"
-{% endhighlight %}

 I believe there should still be curiosity in getting to the root of the problem the other person is pointing to, but it should never be a case of just doing something because someone said so.

-{% highlight txt %}
-👨‍💻: "I think you should break every parameter out into its own separate section."
-{% endhighlight %}

 Something I learned when I started working in product management is: "Don't tell me the solution to use.
 Tell me the problem, and I'll figure out how to solve it."
 Or, how Neil Gaiman put it (thanks to [Saad](https://www.linkedin.com/in/saadrayees/) for the quote!):

 > Remember: when people tell you something's wrong or doesn't work for them, they are almost always right.
 When they tell you exactly what they think is wrong and how to fix it, they are almost always wrong.

 Dig past the solution offered.
 Figure out the concern behind it.
 It helps you incorporate unique ideas and challenge your assumptions without necessarily surrendering your expertise.